 An EnumerationLiteral defines an element of the run-time extension of an enumeration data type.
 An EnumerationLiteral has a name (inherited from EAElement) that can be used to identify it within its Enumeration datatype.
 The EnumerationLiteral name is scoped and must therefore be unique within its Enumeration.
-EnumerationLiteral names are not global and must be qualified for general use.
 The run-time values corresponding to EnumerationLiterals can be compared for equality.

-24.2.10 EnumerationValueType (from Datatypes)
+24.2.10 Quantity (from Datatypes)